Skip to content

 To pay for your VED at a post office, you’ll need to take one of the following:

-- You may be asked to show a valid MOT certificate if the vehicle is more than three years old.
+You may also be asked to show a valid MOT certificate if the vehicle is more than three years old.

 How long does it take for my car tax to be registered?